Shared-Inc/CloudForge/README.md

 // OR

-cloudForge.compileHtml(); // Maybe we just want out build directory to have compiled HTML for debugging and nothing else.
+cloudForge.compileHtml(); // Maybe we just want our build directory to have compiled HTML for debugging and nothing else.

 // OR